sebastian-bechtold/karlheinz/README.md

 Karlheinz is a command line tool that comes as a Java .jar runnable archive.
 You can use it like this:

 ```
-java -jar karlheinz.jar -dir <your-upload-dir> -url <your-geoserver-url> -u <geoserver-user-name> -p <geoserver-password>
+java -jar karlheinz.jar -dir <your-upload-dir> -url <your-geoserver-url> -u <geoserver-user-name> -p <geoserver-password> [-od] [-of] [-os]
 ```
 Example:

 ```
-java -jar karlheinz.jar -dir /home/me/geoserver_upload -url http://192.168.56.101:8080/geoserver/ -u admin -p topsecret
+java -jar karlheinz.jar -dir /home/me/geoserver_upload -url http://192.168.56.101:8080/geoserver/ -u admin -p topsecret -od -of -os
 ```

+Omitting the optional '-od', '-of' and '-os' flags disables overwriting for *d*data stores, *f*eature types or *s*tyles, respectively (also see section "Overwriting and deleting of existing resources" above).

 ## Creating layers from existing data stores

 To create a layer from an existing data store,

-1. create a folder named "_<your-datastore-name>" inside a workspace folder.
+1. create a folder named "<your-datastore-name>" inside a workspace folder.
 The workspace should contain a data store with the respective name.
 This could be a GeoPackage file in the same folder which is uploaded by Karlheinz, a PostGIS connection, or any other type of GeoServer data store.

 2. Within that folder, for each layer that you want to create, place an .xml file with an XML document that conforms to the following (minimal) scheme: